Onboarding 101: Building Marketing Relationships

 - Buyer personas: Whether you call them buyer personas or not, you should be talking about the people who shop for your client’s product or service.
 What are their pain points?
 How do they want to be communicated with?
 There’s a reason buyer personas are at the foundation of every inbound marketing campaign.
 Every piece of our strategy relies on understanding the people our clients are trying to attract.

-- KPIs: KPIs are valuable to showing your client's success over the course of your work together.
-As we’ve mentioned before, strong data will take the emotion out of your marketing.
+- KPIs: KPIs are valuable to showing your client’s success over the course of your work together.
+In fact, focusing on data (vs. opinion) is one of our core values.
 Make sure the KPIs you’re shooting for are SMART — specific, measurable, attainable, realistic, and time-bound — so that you’re aiming for realistic goals together.

 - Communication plans: How does the client want to be communicated with?
 We set these expectations right away.
 If a client wants daily updates on their marketing, we’ll set up an analytics dashboard to automatically email them reports, but we make it clear that our reporting happens monthly.
 It’s vital that you draw the line between what your team will and will not be doing.
 Remember that this is the time when you’re building trust with your client, so be prepared — and be the expert you are.
 Nothing will ruin a relationship like miscommunication and failed expectations.